DRIVER-EU/test-bed-design/doc/introduction.md

 ### Version 1 (2018-03-31)

-This is the first version of the Test-bed design document, describing the Test-bed reference implementation v1.
+This is the first version of D923.21 Test-bed reference implementation v1.
+Two updates are planned, after v2 and v3 of the Test-bed are released.